mwaugh0328/welfare-rural-urban-migration/efficient/README.md

   - Second, it keeps policy functions fixed and then redistributes output to equate the marginal utility of consumption across all households for all states, dates, and locations.
 This is the "full insurance" benchmark.
 Aggregates in this section should match up with baseline economy, the only difference is the allocation of consumption.

-  - Third, it then solves for the efficient allocation accoring to Proposition 1 which both (i) equates the marginal utility of consumption and (ii) optimally moves households across space.
+  - Third, it then solves for the efficient allocation according to Proposition 1 which both (i) equates the marginal utility of consumption and (ii) optimally moves households across space.

-  - In the driver file there is a parameter ``pareto_alpha`` for which one can control the Pareto weights by permanent type; when set equall to zero the weights are equall, when negative more weight is put on higher ability types and vice versa.
+  - In the driver file there is a parameter ``pareto_alpha`` for which one can control the Pareto weights by permanent type; when set equal to zero the weights are equal, when negative more weight is put on higher ability types and vice versa.

 The output should look something like this.